hindu-comm/mail_stream_advaita-l/2017/05/The_deniability_of_p/192__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-May/045222.html)

-Namaste Venkatraghavanji. ​
+Namaste Venkatraghavanji.

-Of course not, ​but I was thinking I would miss Mani Dravid Shastriji's presentation.
+Of course not, but I was thinking I would miss Mani Dravid Shastriji's presentation.
 Thats all. :)

 Thanks for links.
 However, if possible, I plan to study an intermediate